kamu-data/kamu-docs/content/node/architecture.md

 All other kinds of requests are handled by the pool of **API Server** components that provide access to all functionality of the node via GraphQL and REST APIs.

 Services communicate with one-another via **Event Bus** component.

+The **Oracle Provider** is an optional component of the API layer that can supply data to various blockchains.
+See {{<term "Oracle">}} for explanation of its function.
+Provider has to be configured with the address(es) of the blockchain nodes to get requests from, the address of the API server to use for executing queries, and the wallet key for executing transactions that carry data into smart contracts.

 ## Web Platform
 [Kamu Web Platform]({{<relref "platform">}}) is a browser application that is served to the browser as a set of static files.
 The **Web Server** pods are stateless and linearly scalable.
 Since application files change infrequently, they can be fronted by a CDN to optimize loading times and decrease the traffic to the deployment.